We may earn small commission from the products mentioned in this post.

-Both Capital One and SoFi are full banking services that offers competitive rates.
-Currently, SoFi offer a hybrid banking account, which combines the advantages of a savings account with the features of a checking account.
+Both Capital One and SoFi are full banking services that offer competitive rates.
+Currently, SoFi offers a hybrid banking account, which combines the advantages of a savings account with the features of a checking account.

 Whereas Capital One has modernized its entire service to keep up with the latest fintech companies.
 And unlike SoFi which offers services through the mobile app and website, Capital One 360 offers both online services and physical banks in various locations.

 Now, keep on reading to find out more about SoFi and Capital One comparison.

 SoFi vs Capital One: Overview

 It is one of the popular American online banks and online personal finance businesses.
 It provides financial products, such as auto loan refinancing, personal loans, student loans, mortgages, investing, credit cards, and banking through both mobile and desktop interfaces.

 It offers a credit score monitoring and budgeting tool – SoFi Relay, which let users track their money in banks, investments, transactions, credit cards, and loan balances.

 And it is partnered with numerous third-party insurance companies to offer life insurance, homeowners insurance, auto insurance, and renters insurance.

 Capital One is another American bank holding company that specializes in auto loans, savings accounts, credit cards, and banking services, including checking, savings, and money market accounts.

 Popularly known for its credit cards, it entered the banking world when it purchased ING Direct and rebranded services as Capital One 360 banking.
 It has over 755 branches along with 30 café-style locations, and 40,000 ATMs.